cuinjune/Ofelia/README.md

 * (Linux, Raspberry Pi) If the library fails to load, open the Terminal and run the following command to install dependencies.
   <pre>cd ofelia/scripts/distro_name
   sudo ./install_dependencies.sh</pre>

+## Contributing to ofelia
+You can contribute to ofelia by reporting bugs, creating the missing `of` abstractions or by sharing your own custom abstractions.
+Please open an [issue](https://github.com/cuinjune/ofxOfelia/issues) or contact the [author](#author) if you have any questions or suggestions.

 # ofxOfelia
 ![alt text](doc/standalone.png)